Wednesday, September 11, 2024

 Temporomandibular, Sutural, Dural Release

-During my thirty years of general, posture-based, chiropractic practice, on Main Street in Stoneham (from which I retired in 2007) I gradually developed a special interest in the 'abstract' concept of postural mind/body tension headache pain, stress and anxiety (postural mind/body tension headaches of a vague, ill-defined and non-diagnostic nature very often due to the reactive and situational positional aspects of transient unconscious defensive expressions resulting from the metaphysical and metapsychological pain, stress and anxiety of everyday life and living).
+During my thirty years of general, posture-based, chiropractic practice, on Main Street in Stoneham (from which I retired in 2007) I gradually developed a special interest in the 'abstract' concept of postural mind/body tension/psychodynamic headache pain, stress and anxiety (headaches of a vague, ill-defined and non-diagnostic nature very often due to the reactive and situational positional aspects of transient unconscious defensive expressions resulting from the metaphysical and metapsychological pain, stress and anxiety of everyday life and living).
 With that developing concept...
 I decided to specialize in my cranial/brainstem method... and limited all of my 'new' patient intakes to those that came in under the umbrella of mind/body posture based pain, stress and anxiety.

 My newly revised, and limited chiropractic care consisted of... very specific radiological imaging of the cranial/brainstem area... localized cranial/brainstem heat differentials... myofascial release and motion palpation methods... as well as very precise low-intensity pulsed ultrasonics... frequency specific microcurrent surface electromyography... along with soft-manual and/or soft-instrumental interventions in an effort to 'stimulate' and/or 'influence' the structural, behavioral and kinesthetic status of the sensitive cranial/brainstem area in a effort to reduce the incidence of associated mind/body posture and positional based pain, stress and anxiety.

 In addition... a gentle neuromusculoskeletal course of care was applied through soft-manual range-of-motion based interventions designed to reduce the unconscious and defensive structural, behavioral and kinesthetic postures, positions and 'expressions' often associated with mind/body pain, stress and anxiety.
-My chiropractic expressive postural 'headache' method also included 'passive' behavior modification through the use of hypnotic, neurolinguistic and applied psychoanalytic concepts and theories.
+My chiropractic expressive postures tension/psychodynamic headache concept also included 'passive' behavior modification through the use of hypnotic, neurolinguistic and applied psychoanalytic concepts and theories.
 My care also included temporomandibular, sutural and dural release methods.

 Posture Studio 2008-2018: